-Throughout this paper we only consider unit increments that represent packet arrivals.
-Note that the estimation error with variable increments larger than one (e.g. when measuring bytes) is actually lower given the same scale, because it enables more precise scale jumps, and therefore using unit increments results in a worst-case analysis.
+In the paper we only use unit increments that represent packet arrivals.
+Note that the estimation error with variable increments (e.g. when measuring bytes) is actually lower given the same scale, because it enables more precise scale jumps, and therefore using unit increments results in a worst-case analysis.